elastic/e2e-testing/e2e/_suites/kubernetes-autodiscover/README.md

 2. Configure the version of the tools you want to test (Optional).

+- `KIND_VERSION`.
+Set this environment variable to the proper version of Kind (Kubernetes in Docker) to be used in the current execution.
+- `KUBERNETES_VERSION`.
+Set this environment variable to the proper version of Kubernetes to be used in the current execution.

 This is an example of the optional configuration:

    ```shell